 - Analyze the role, function, mission, and goals of the internship site.

 - Combine theoretical learning and practical application.

 - Students must complete the Academic Internship Agreement form.
-Forms must be signed by the student, evaluator, and faculty liaison.
+Forms must be signed by the student, site supervisor, evaluator, and faculty liaison.

 Important notes: Students should check the Academic Calendar for the last date to register for registration and allow up to 30 days for processing of paperwork.
 Students should not begin work until they have received approval for an internship.
 A grade will not be posted for the internship until both the student's final paper and the site supervisor's letter have been accepted by College of Individualized Studies.